-All Public Art projects will be assessed by the Public Art Working Group (Council staff) and the Public Art Advisory Group (Community along with Council).
+All Public Art projects will be assessed by the Public Art Working Group (council staff) and the Public Art Reference Group (community members and Council).
 This aims to ensure the quality, viability and sustainability of all public art projects.
 Both groups will assess public art projects against these criteria:

-- Alignment to the Objectives for Public Art Projects (2.2)
+- Alignment to the Objectives for Public Art Projects (1.2)

 - Response to the brief (if relevant)

 - Response to place (of proposed site)

 - Quality of the artwork and artist

 - Promoting Accessibility and Inclusivity

 - Safety and suitability

-- Cost of life and sustainability
+- · Cost of life and sustainability

 - Permission of Landowner/Manager/ Business

 - Heritage or Cultural considerations